cjrh/deadpool/README.rst

 More about shutdown
 ^^^^^^^^^^^^^^^^^^^

-In the documentation for _ProcessPoolExecutor, the following function signature is given for the _shutdown method of the executor interface:
+In the documentation for ProcessPoolExecutor_, the following function signature is given for the shutdown_ method of the executor interface:

 .. code-block:: python